Heptalysis Whitepaper

 Is there any customer validation for unit volumes and pricing?

-What length of time is required to achieve profits and then how long after that before positive cash flow?
+What length of time is required to achieve profits and then how

 Would those who have the problem able to afford the solution?